Special directions on the finite affine plane: Ghidelli's proof

 We may write where $g_i \in \mathbb{F}_p[y]$ ($i=1, \ldots, np$).
 It is easy to see that $g_i$ is of degree at most $i$ and it is equal to the $i$'th elementary symmetric polynomial\footnote{For each nonnegative integer $k$, the $k$'th elementary symmetric polynomial on $n$ variables is the sum of all distinct products of $k$ distinct variables.
-We denote it by $\sigma_k$.} where the variables are $a_jy-b_j$ ($j=1, \dots, np$).
+We denote it by $\sigma_k$.} of the polynomials $a_jy-b_j$ ($j=1, \dots, np$).

-Now assume that $S$ is equidistributed in $p-1 \ge k>\frac{p+3}{2}$ directions.
+Now assume that $S$ is equidistributed in $p-1 \ge$ directions.
 Then $g_i(y)$ has at least $k$ roots since the coefficients $x^{a}$, where $a>(n-1)p+1$ in the polynomial $(x^p-x)^n$ are $0$.
 Then we have $g_i\equiv 0$ if $i<k$ since the number of its roots is larger than its degree.
 By Newton's identities $\sum_{i=1}^{np}(a_iy+b_i)^l=0$ if $l<k$ and so as the leading coefficients of these polynomials $\sum_{i=0}^{np}a_i^l$, these expressions should also be $0$.

 Let $w_j$ be the number of indices $i$ such that $a_i=j$.
 Then

 This shows that the vector $w=(w_j)_{j=0,1,\ldots, p-1}$ is orthogonal to $(j^l)_{j=0,1,\ldots, p-1}$ in $\mathbb{F}_p^p$ for $l=1,\ldots, k$.
 Further $w \in \mathbb{F}_p^p$ is orthogonal to $(1)_{j=0,1,\ldots, p-1}$ since $|S|$ is divisible by $p$.
 Thus $w$ is orthogonal to the first $k$ rows of the Vandermonde matrix $M_{j,l}=(j^l)$ ($0 \le j,l \le p-1$ ).